There is a good chance MPLX LP (MPLX) will undergo another restructuring. - The Dwinnex

 Revenue Estimates

-5 analysts predict $2.59B in revenue for the current quarter.
+According to 5 analysts, the current quarter’s revenue is expected to be $2.59B.
 It ranges from a high estimate of $2.99B to a low estimate of $2.22B.
 As of the current estimate, MPLX LP’s year-ago sales were $2.4B, an estimated increase of 8.20% from the year-ago figure.

 A total of 7 analysts have provided revenue estimates for MPLX’s current fiscal year.
 The highest revenue estimate was $11.07B, while the lowest revenue estimate was $9.32B, resulting in an average revenue estimate of $10.41B.
 In the same quarter a year ago, actual revenue was $10.03B, up 3.80% from the average estimate.
 Based on 7 analysts’ estimates, the company’s revenue will be $10.25B in the next fiscal year.
 The high estimate is $11.13B and the low estimate is $8.97B.
 The average revenue growth estimate for next year is down -1.50% from the average revenue estimate for this year.